WebAssembly/spec/document/core/exec/numerics.rst

 * Else if both :math:`z_1` and :math:`z_2` are infinities of opposite sign, then return negative infinity.

-* Else if one of :math:`z_1` or :math:`z_2` is an infinity and the other a value with equal sign, then return positive infinity.
+* Else if either :math:`z_1` or :math:`z_2` is an infinity and the other a value with equal sign, then return positive infinity.

-* Else if one of :math:`z_1` or :math:`z_2` is an infinity and the other a value with opposite sign, then return negative infinity.
+* Else if either :math:`z_1` or :math:`z_2` is an infinity and the other a value with opposite sign, then return negative infinity.

 * Else if both :math:`z_1` and :math:`z_2` are zeroes of equal sign, then return positive zero.